karink520/git-and-github-intro/git_workshop.md

 6. Commit the changes with:
     `git commit -m "informative message here"`

-7. Repeat the previous three steps as desired, making and committing changes
+7. Repeat the previous four steps as desired, making and committing changes.

 8. Retrieve and incorporate any changes from the remote repository with: